nrser/splat-logger/README.md

 Python logger that accepts ** values and prints 'em out.

+Because I'll forget, and because I know I'll look here when I do...

 Publishing
 ------------------------------------------------------------------------------

-Because I'll forget, and because I know I'll look here when I do.

 1. Update the version in `pyproject.toml`.